wdond086/React-hooks-tutorial/README.md

   }, [count]);
   ```

 - Keep in mind that there are other ways to make useEffect keep track of a state variable even when it is not included in the dependency array.
 One of those ways is by using the useState effect in the form that tracks the previous value of the state.
-That will in effect force useEffect to keep track of changes to the state count.
+That will in effect force useEffect to keep track of changes to the state count (Refer to _**IntervalHookCounter.js**_).
 - It also recommended to specify functions that are going to be called by useEffect within useEffect.
 By so doing, it decreases the likelyhood of not adding a necessary state or prop to the dependency array.

   ```js